(630) 834-5562 x4539 firstname.lastname@example.org

 R.I.
 2 Identify the main topic and key details in an informational text.

 In addition to these standards, high frequency words will be introduced each week.
 Students are expected to read the words quickly and write them accurately in their daily writing.
-Words include:
+We will continue to practice reading and writing all the sight words.

 EUREKA MATH, a progressive sequenced program connects math to the real world.
 Students are expected to persevere to solve problems and explain their thinking to build deeper understanding of the mathematical process.
 Each day we will work together on a focused skill.

-Education is our passport to the future, for tomorrow belongs to the people who prepare for it today. -- Malcom X
+Education is our passport to the future for tomorrow belongs to people who prepare for it today. -- Aristotle

 Monday - Music, PE